pypa/pipx/docs/how-to/troubleshoot.md

 ## pipx files not in expected locations according to documentation

-pipx versions after 1.16.0 adopt the XDG base directory specification for the location of `PIPX_HOME` and the data, cache, and log directories.
-Before, the default `PIPX_HOME` path was use `~/.local/pipx` (or `~/pipx` on Windows).
-To maintain compatibility with older versions, pipx will automatically use this old `PIPX_HOME` path if it exists.
+pipx versions after 1.16.0 place `PIPX_HOME` and the data, cache and log directories in the platform locations that [platformdirs](https://pypi.org/project/platformdirs/) reports.
+Earlier versions defaulted `PIPX_HOME` to `~/.local/pipx`, or to `~/pipx` on Windows. pipx picks up such a directory when it exists, so an installation from an earlier release keeps working.
 For a map of old and new paths, see [Installation Options](configure-paths.md).

+The venv cache and the logs move to the platform cache and log directories even when pipx falls back to an older home, because both are disposable and pipx recreates them.
+Setting `PIPX_HOME` yourself keeps them inside it.

-If you have a `pipx` version later than 1.16.0 and want to migrate from the old path to the new paths, you can move the `~/.local/pipx` directory to the new location (after removing cache, log, and trash directories which will get recreated automatically) and then reinstall all packages.
+To migrate an older installation, move the `~/.local/pipx` directory to the new location and reinstall your packages.
 Please refer to [Moving your pipx installation](move-installation.md) on how to move it.

-Standard paths were introduced in pipx versions 1.2.0, and reverted between 1.5.0, and 1.16.0 for Windows and macOS.
+pipx adopted these paths in 1.2.0 and reverted them for macOS and Windows between 1.5.0 and 1.16.0.